danhermes/book_factory/books/output_AI_Enh_12_25a_full_book_definitions/6_-_Chapter_6__Enhanced_Quality_—_Raising_Your_Standards,_Getting_Best_Results (1).md

 The realization strikes her--if they could employ AI tools correctly, the leadership style in both companies could redefine mentoring and decision-making, ensuring clarity and ethical integrity.

 Out in the hallways, tension lingers, not just from the quality dashboard but the underlying fear of how AI might influence power dynamics.
-Miranda's chaos, Annie's excitement, and Marva's reluctant acceptance coalesce into a pivotal moment.
+Eleanor's chaos, Annie's excitement, and Marva's reluctant acceptance coalesce into a pivotal moment.
 They are about to be plunged into Chapter 7's exploration of decision-making, mentorship, and AI-aided influence, forging a hybrid leadership journey anew.

 In this era where AI tools highlight our competencies but also require new frameworks, the essence of leadership truly is up for transformation.
 As both teams navigate uncertainty through quality improvements, the next leap involves melding sharp decision-making with technological literacy.
 Who'll guide the charge?
 Only time--and their next interactions with AI--will tell.